 II.
-LITERATURE REVIEW
+RELATED WORK

-A. Origin and definition of cloud computing
+A. Definition of cloud computing

+A more detailed review of the evolution of the Cloud Computing concept reveals that it is not a disruptive or totally new concept.
+It can be traced back to ideas from the 1960s and there are predecessors and related concepts like Application Service Provision, Utility Computing and Grid Computing that appeared in the last decades.
 The Internet began to grow rapidly in the 1990s and the increasingly sophisticated network infrastructure and increased bandwidth developed in recent years has dramatically enhanced the stability of various application services available to users through the Internet, thus marking the beginning of cloud computing network services.
 Cloud computing services use the Internet as a transmission medium and transform information technology resources into services for end-users, including software services, computing platform services, development platform services, and basic infrastructure leasing.

 As a concept, cloud computing's primary significance lies in allowing the end user to access computation resources through the Internet, as shown in Fig. 1.
-Some scholars find cloud computing similar to grid computing [3], but some also find similarities to utilities such as water and electrical power and refer to it as utility computing [2].
-Because the use of resources can be independently adjusted, it is also sometimes referred to as autonomic computing [5].
+Some scholars find cloud computing similar to grid computing [13], but some also find similarities to utilities such as water and electrical power and refer to it as utility computing [12].
+Because the use of resources can be independently adjusted, it is also sometimes referred to as autonomic computing [15].